-Like a good boy, I did all of my exercises diligently.
+Like a good student, I did all of my exercises diligently.
 I was a highly motivated client, constantly chasing the pain-free pitching carrot dangling from the proverbial stick.
 But every time I threw the ball – no matter how many exercises I did – the pain came back.
-It turned out that a few strengthening exercises weren’t going to re-position my damaged shoulder after 10+ years since the symptoms originally presented themselves.
+It turned out that a few strengthening exercises weren’t going to re-position my damaged shoulder after years of abuse.

 Then a breakthrough happened.
 My physiotherapist taught me how to manually re-position my shoulder and keep it in place using kinesiology tape.
-For the first time in over 10 years, I was able to throw pain-free.
+For the first time in more than 10 years, I was able to throw pain-free.
 I couldn’t have been happier.

 With a new feeling of confidence, my physiotherapist and I agreed that I would finally be able to test my arm on a pitching mound.
 During pre-game warm-ups, I felt strong and had fairly decent velocity on my warm-up tosses.
 When I moved to the bullpen, however, I didn’t feel comfortable at all.
 While I was able to throw straight with relative ease, when it came to creating a downward plane on the ball in order to locate within the strike zone, there was a great deal of discomfort.
 With that said, I learned long ago that bullpen performance does not necessarily translate to in-game performance.
 In this case, the lack of comfort I felt in the bullpen translated directly into the game.
 I struggled to find a consistent arm slot, release point, even my stride was inconsistent and ineffective – all because my shoulder was feeling weird.
 My initial response was to pitch through it, thinking that I would eventually find my rhythm like I had always done in the past.
-It was important to me to prove to my new team that I was, in fact capable, but an older teammate who I respected immensely encouraged me to pull myself from the game in order to save myself for the rest of the season.
-So, that’s what I did, and I’m glad that I pulled myself when I did.
+It was important to me to prove to my new team that I was, in fact, capable.
+Fortunately for my shoulder, an older teammate who I respected immensely encouraged me to pull myself from the game in order to save myself for the rest of the season.
+So, that’s what I did.
 Pitching through the pain of shoulder impingement syndrome – like I had been doing for the past 10+ years – usually leads to a full or partial tear of the rotator cuff.
-Lucky for me, that hadn’t happened, and I was fortunate enough to have a teammate who was looking out for my well-being to prevent it from happening.
+Lucky for me I had a teammate who was looking out for my well-being.

-All of the symptoms that I experienced in my younger days came back – swelling in the shoulder, an aching, throbbing pain and it lasted many times longer than regular muscle soreness lasts.
+All of the symptoms that I experienced in my younger days came back after the game – the swelling in the shoulder, the aching, throbbing pain.
+It lasted much longer than regular muscle soreness lasts.
 It turns out that kinesiology tape wasn’t quite the magic pill I thought it was going to be.
 I went back to the sports medicine clinic and we gingerly worked through some elementary exercises.
 I met with a sports medicine doctor and he did some additional provocative shoulder tests.
 Yes, I had a shoulder impingement.
 No, there was no reason to think there was a tear in my labrum.
 The best course of action would be maybe a cortisone shot and some rest – and to keep pitching until I felt comfortable with the tape.